vidraj/segmentace/README.md

 ## Installation

+If you want to segment some text with the DeriNet-based segmenter, do the following:
 1. Install the Python MorphoDiTa bindings (ufal.morphodita package) from PyPI.
 Typically, you'd do this by typing `pip3 install --user ufal.morphodita` into your terminal.
-2. Install Morfessor 2.0 (Morfessor package) from PyPI.
-Type `pip3 install --user Morfessor`.
-3. Optionally, type `make download` to fetch the necessary models and data.
+2. Optionally, type `make download` to fetch the necessary models and data.
 It downloads MorphoDiTa 2016.11 models into czech-morfflex-pdt-161115/ and DeriNet 1.4 to derinet-1-4.tsv.gz.
 You can then play with the tools yourself.
-4. Or, proceed the automatized way by simply typing `make -rj8` (subsitute your own preferred thread count for 8).
-This downlads the data, runs the models on the WMT17 NMT training dataset and produces files `segments-*.txt` with the segmented texts and `stats-*.txt` with the measured statistics.
+3. Or, proceed the automatized way by simply typing `make`.
+This downlads the data, runs the DeriNet segmenter on the WMT17 NMT training dataset and produces files `segments-*.txt` with the segmented texts and `stats-*.txt` with the measured statistics.

+Optionally, you can also compare the DeriNet-based method with BPE and Morfessor by:
+1. Installing Morfessor 2.0 (Morfessor package) from PyPI.
+Type `pip3 install --user Morfessor`.
+2. Running `make -rj8 compare` (subsitute your own preferred thread count for 8).
+3. Inspecting the generated `segments-*.txt` and `stats-*.txt` files.

 ## Usage